grocid/libPQP/README.md

 2. Sum all symbols mod 2 and check if it equals (l + w) mod 2.
 ```

 The theory is described in more detail [here](https://grocid.net/2015/01/28/attack-on-prime-length-qc-mdpc/).

-We can thwart this attack completely by picking the error weight odd with probability 1/2:
+There is an easy counter-measure; we can thwart this attack completely by picking the error weight odd with probability 1/2:

 ```
 1. Flip a balanced coin.